spin-itn/spin-itn.github.io/docs/candidates/esr3_2.md

 ---
 __Publication__

-Niu, Z., Li, O., Moradian, O. (2023), Moment Tensor and Stress Inversion Solutions of Acoustic Emissions during Compression and Tensile Fracturing in Crystalline Rocks.
+Niu, Z., Li, Q., Moradian, O. (2023), Moment Tensor and Stress Inversion Solutions of Acoustic Emissions during Compression and Tensile Fracturing in Crystalline Rocks.
 Journal of Rock Mechanics and Geotechnical Engineering (Accepted).

 Niu, Z., Gabriel, A. A., May, D., Sens-Schönfelder, C., & Igel, H. (2022).
 A Discontinuous-Galerkin approach to model non-classical nonlinearity observed from lab to global scales (No. EGU22-10523).
 Copernicus Meetings.